Cluster automorphism groups and automorphism groups of exchange graphs: Automorphism groups of exchange graphs

-\begin{lem} Let $Q$ be a connected skew-symmetric quiver of finite mutation type. \begin{enumerate} \item If there are $3$ vertices in $Q$, then $Q$ is one of the following types: \begin{enumerate} \item [(1)] $A_3$ type; \item [(2)] $\tilde{A}_2$ type; \item [(3)] $T_3$ type. \end{enumerate} \item If there are at least $4$ vertices in $Q$, then any full subquiver of $Q$ with three vertices is of type $A_3$ or of type $\tilde{A}_2$. \end{enumerate} \end{lem} \begin{proof} \begin{enumerate} \item From the classification of cluster algebras of finite mutation type, $Q$ must be block-decomposable, then the proof is a straightforward check by gluing the blocks in \ref{fig:blocks-I-V}. \item It is only need to notice that there is no way to glue a quiver of type $T_3$ with other blocks. \end{enumerate} \end{proof} It is clearly that if for any quiver in the mutation equivalent class of $Q$, the number of arrows between any two vertices is at most $2$, then $Q$ is of finite mutation type.
-The above lemma shows that the inverse statement is also true for the cases of vertices at least 3, that is, we have the following: \begin{cor} A connected quiver $Q$ with at least 3 vertices is of finite mutation type if and only if for any quiver in its mutation equivalent class, the number of arrows between any two vertices is at most $2$. \end{cor}
+\begin{lem} Let $Q$ be a connected skew-symmetric quiver of finite mutation type. \begin{enumerate} \item If there are $3$ vertices in $Q$, then $Q$ is one of the following types: \begin{enumerate} \item [(1)] $A_3$ type; \item [(2)] $\tilde{A}_2$ type; \item [(3)] $T_3$ type. \end{enumerate} \item If there are at least $4$ vertices in $Q$, then any full subquiver of $Q$ with three vertices is of type $A_3$ or of type $\tilde{A}_2$. \end{enumerate} \end{lem} \begin{proof} \begin{enumerate} \item From the classification of cluster algebras of finite mutation type, $Q$ must be block-decomposable, then the proof is a straightforward check by gluing the blocks in \ref{fig:blocks-I-V}. \item We only need to notice that a quiver of type $T_3$ is obtained by gluing two blocks of type II in Figure \ref{fig:blocks-I-V}, and thus one can not further glue it with a block to obtain a connected quiver of finite mutation type. \end{enumerate} \end{proof} It is clear that if for any quiver in the mutation equivalent class of $Q$, the number of arrows between any two vertices is at most $2$, then $Q$ is of finite mutation type.
+The above lemma shows that the inverse statement is also true for the cases when there are at least 3 vertices, that is, we have the following corollary, which has been stated in \cite[Corollary 8]{DO08}. \begin{cor} A connected quiver $Q$ with at least 3 vertices is of finite mutation type if and only if for any quiver in its mutation class the number of arrows between any two vertices is at most $2$. \end{cor}

 \begin{prop} Let $Q$ be a connected skew-symmetric quiver with three vertices, which is of finite mutation type.
 Let $\S=(\x,Q)$ and $\S'=(\x',Q')$ be two seeds.
 If there is an isomorphism $\sigma:E_\A\to E_{\A'}$ such that $\sigma(\S)=\S'$, then $Q'\cong Q$ or $Q'\cong Q^{op}$. \end{prop} \begin{proof} Similar to Proposition \ref{prop:3 points Dynkin type algebra}, this follows from Lemma \ref{lem: mutation finite infinite rank 3 types}, Example \ref{exm:infinite rank 3 case 2}, Example \ref{exm:A3 type exchange graph} and Example \ref{exm:infinite rank 3 case}. \end{proof}